Modern Foreign Languages

 At Silkstone Primary, we want to instil a passion for languages where children are able to read and write the French language with developing fluency.
 We want our pupils to confidently express themselves with good pronunciation and intonation and to use French creatively and spontaneously.
 To develop independence in their studies and the ability to draw upon a wide range of sources.
 Children will develop an awareness of the French culture and of the countries where French is spoken.

-The delivery of our MFL curriculum will provide opportunities for pupils to learn about the French culture and about the countries where French is spoken: with a particular focus on St Florent Des Bois, which is the French town twinned with Silkstone.
+The delivery of our MFL curriculum will provide opportunities for pupils to learn about the French culture and about the countries where French is spoken including St Florent Des Bois, which is the French town twinned with Silkstone.
 Learning is sequenced to enable children to develop and express their ideas and thoughts in French and to understand and respond to French speakers, both in speech and writing.
-Pupils are given the opportunity to correspond with children living in St Florent Des Bois.
-Teachers will use the Scheme of Work: “La Jolie Ronde” to develop pupil’s learning.
-Children will use the full range of resources within this scheme to deepen their understanding of the language and also of France.
+Teachers will use a range of high quality resources, such as the Scheme of Work: “La Jolie Ronde” to develop pupil’s learning.
+Lessons have a clear learning outcome, explicit teaching of knowledge and skills and opportunities to develop and apply learning.
 Children are expected to be reflective and evaluate their own understanding of new vocabulary, thinking about how they can practise and use the appropriate vocabulary they are acquiring.
 We can provide opportunities for children to engage in French through:

 Our pupils will be able to express themselves confidently and imaginatively in French and have a greater understanding of French culture and of France as a country.
 They will have the tools to develop and express themselves in French to others, including French speakers living in France.